 The following steps outline how to calculate the Coverage Factor.

-1. First, determine the standard deviation (σ) of the measurement process.
+1. Determine the standard deviation (σ) (or standard uncertainty) of the measurement process, if you plan to compute expanded uncertainty.

 5. After inserting the variables and calculating the result, check your answer with the calculator above.